Davud-ayanokoji/w8-lab-inheritance-danielcregg/README.md

 ```

 ### DIY Exercise: Animals
-1. Create a Animal class and a Dog class that:
+1. Create a Animal class and a Dog class:

 **Animal has:**
-- Protected field species (String)
+- Private field species (String)
 - Method eat() that prints "The [species] is eating."

 **Dog extends Animal:**